 Six World Leaders The Queen Has Met Who Are Worse Than Donald Trump

-Protesters are preparing one of the UK's biggest ever demonstrations when Donald Trump visits the UK in June.
+Protesters are preparing one of the UK's biggest ever demonstrations when Donald Trump visits the UK for a state visit in June.

-The President is expected to meet both the Prime Minister and Queen Elizabeth II on his trip to London.
+The President is will meet both the Prime Minister and Queen Elizabeth II on his trip to London.

 President Bashar Al-Assad of Syria